Last month, one of our forum members posted a question that resonated with many other loss survivors. She asked:

 “I know everyone grieves at their own pace, but I would love to know when it might start slipping into the background of my life vs. right in front of my face every second.
 My counselor said two years is normal.
 Would anyone be willing to share their experience?” ~Reluctant Widow

 I was happy to share my experience with her.
-It's a bit unusual.
-I've gone through my own losses -- some more traumatic and profound than others -- and have trained and worked as a trauma and loss counselor -- eventually interacting with thousands off suicide loss survivors, in person and though the Alliance of Hope Forum.
+It’s a bit unusual.
+I’ve gone through my own losses – some more traumatic and profound than others – and have trained and worked as a trauma and loss counselor – eventually interacting with thousands of suicide loss survivors, in person, and through the Alliance of Hope Forum.

-I'm glad that Reluctant Widow asked people to "share their experience" because in realty, we are each sharing only that -- our own unique experiences.
-I believe one's experience of grief is influenced by a number of variables including but not limited to:
+I’m glad that Reluctant Widow asked people to “share their experience” because, in reality, we are each sharing only that – our own unique experiences.
+I believe one’s experience of grief is influenced by a number of variables, including but not limited to:

-- circumstances around the suicide: public, private, news media, finding body, witnessing, etc
+• circumstances around the suicide: public, private, media, finding the body, witnessing, etc.

-- the trauma training and expertise of mental health professionals if involved
+• the training and expertise of mental health professionals, if providing support